vostorgmachine/rc/README.md

 # rc
 This is my rcs.
-Nothing special here
+Nothing special here.
 I made this repo for learning